lifeomic/cli/README.md

 run `lo auth` as username and password credentials are not used for this credentials grant.

+### API Keys

+If you wish to use an API key, then you need to create an API key [here](https://apps.us.lifeomic.com/phc/account) or from `lo api-keys-create`.
+Be sure to capture the value of the API key when it is created as you will not be able to retrieve the value after the first attempt.
+Run `lo setup` and choose 'Y' to use an API key and provide the API key value.

 ### SSO

 If you wish to use SSO, then you need to create a custom authentication client